Sleep Advice for Adults Over 60

 - Switch to wool bedding: It’s a little-known fact that wool has natural temperature-regulating properties, as well as having the ability to absorb moisture.
 This makes it the ideal filling for duvets, pillows, mattress protectors and mattresses, as it will help to keep you cool when you’re hot and warm when you’re not.
 It also absorbs moisture from your body and desorbs it into the atmosphere, keeping you cool and dry, not hot and clammy.

 Ready to try the sleep-enhancing benefits of wool for yourself?
-Browse our full range of wool bedding sets in deluxe and luxury options.
+Browse our full range of wool bedding sets in Classic, Chatsworth and Organic Washable options.